ZhiZheng0889/Tax-Accounting-/01-Tax/2025 Tax Updates for Individuals.md

 ## Your summary

-Capture the key points from the handout in your own words.
+Summarize the main ideas, rules, examples, and any numbers or thresholds you want to remember, in your own words.

 ## Key takeaways